 Among the most popular summer activities are boat trips, hiking, diving, fishing, hunting, climbing - and bird watching.
 Nearby Hornoya Island is one of Norway’s largest nesting sites with 150,000 birds, including puffins, guillemots, sea eagles and many more.
 During winter, activities that are offered are dog-sleigh trips, snowmobile tours and ice fishing.

-The Border Area Museum showcases the history and lifestyle of the far north of Norway including a section devoted to the devastating effects of Second World War on Kirkenes, Sami indigenous art exhibitions and a history of the mining industry in the area.
+The Border Area Museum showcases the history and lifestyle of the far north of Norway including a section devoted to the devastating effects of the Second World War on Kirkenes, Sami indigenous art exhibitions and a history of the mining industry in the area.
 The Skolt Sámi Museum relates to the Sami indigenous people.

 The Ovre Pasvik National Park is the largest area of primeval forest in Norway and part of the Russian taiga.
 It contains eastern species seldom seen in Western Europe such as bears.